premAI-io/prem-daemon/README.md

 ## [Prem App](https://github.com/premAI-io/prem-app)

-`prem-app` is the main interface for using `prem-box`.
+`prem-app` is the main interface for using `prem-daemon`.
 The frontend is integrated with both the controller and the workers to provide a pleasant experience for end-users.

 Prem App can be run locally in two different ways: